 Animesh had different plans, he decided to focus on what is before Tech i.e Food, Retail, Agri – He has decided to become a plant-based entrepreneur.

-In 4th year of his engineering, Animesh dropped out of his college, to explore, research and develop plant-based milk products 🥛.
+In the 4th year of his engineering, Animesh dropped out of his college, to explore, research and develop plant-based milk products 🥛.

 Just to put things in perspective, in 2019 the US plant-based food market reached about $5 billion of which plant-based milk constitutes the maximum (about 40% – $2 billion).

-According to many market research companies, the global plant-based market is projected to reach upwards of $20 billion in the next 3-4 years, growing at CAGR of 10% plus.
+According to many market research companies, the global plant-based market is projected to reach upwards of $20 billion in the next 3-4 years, growing at a CAGR of 10% plus.

 India is not far behind, the cow milk alternatives have found many takers.
 With diabetes & obesity prevalent among large sections of the population, and growing sentiments for veganism, plant-based milk offers a healthier and environmentally-friendly choice.

-Soya Milk, which is thus far the most accessible plant-based beverage in the retail stores, but it is slowly giving way to Almond milk, Cashwenut, and others.
+Soya Milk, which is thus far the most accessible plant-based beverage in the retail stores, but is slowly giving way to Almond milk, Cashwenut, and others.

-Animesh Gupta, founder of Oats’Up has found his mojo with Oats, some might consider boring, but most of us agree on the health factor.
+Animesh Gupta, founder of Oats’Up has found his mojo with Oats, some might consider it boring, but most of us agree on the health factor.
 Plant-based milk choices are largely a prerogative of the consumers from the metro cities, Animesh Oats’Up plant-based milk brand would change that, the product will be launched in the Pink city of India, Jaipur.

 We sat with Animesh to hear his story.